AdnanJaljuli/KAUST-Hierarchical-Matrices/README.md

 - test: you can disregard this folder

 # Instructions

+Go to  [lr-kblas-gpu](https://github.com/AdnanJaljuli/lr-kblas-gpu.git) and follow the installation instructions

 All of the below commands should be executed in the src folder

 todo: write about lr_kblas_gpu